 Prompt arrival is essential in the workplace, as well as in school.
 To better prepare students for life beyond high school, tardiness is taken seriously at Bishop Dwenger.
-Tardy counts will renew at the semester.
+Tardy counts will renew at the beginning of each semester.
 The following consequences may be assigned for tardiness: